N. D. Wilson

-Nathan David Wilson (born 1978) is an American author of young adult fiction.
+Nathan David Wilson (born 1978) is an American author of young adult fiction, children's literature, and Christian apologetics.
+He is best known for his fantasy series, including the 100 Cupboards trilogy, the Ashtown Burials series, and the Outlaws of Time series.
+His work is often characterized by allusions to classic literature and themes of fatherhood.

+Beyond his writing, Wilson is a filmmaker and has served as a Fellow of Literature at New Saint Andrews College.
+He has written and directed several films, including the feature-length drama The River Thief (2016) and the documentary The Riot and the Dance (2020).
+He also serves as an executive producer for the animated series Hello Ninja, which is based on his picture book of the same name.

+Wilson is the son of theologian Douglas Wilson and is active in the Christian community in Moscow, Idaho.
+In recent years, he has been involved in local controversies regarding public protests and city mandates, and in 2017, he underwent surgery for a brain tumor.

 Background

 Wilson is the son of Reformed minister Douglas Wilson and author Nancy Wilson.
 He was named after the biblical figures Nathan and David, and was educated at Logos School.

 In sixth grade, Wilson decided that he wanted to become a writer, but he did not do any lengthy fiction writing until some years later.
 Wilson graduated from New Saint Andrews College in 1999.
 He studied theology through Liberty University from 1999 to 2000, and he received a master's degree in liberal arts from St. John's College in 2001.

 During his graduate studies, Wilson began to work seriously toward writing children's fantasy.
-Of his first (unpublished) novel, "The Seventh Sneeze," he would later joke, "The title was the best thing about it."
+Of his first (unpublished) novel, The Seventh Sneeze, he would later joke, "The title was the best thing about it."
 Wilson abandoned that project and launched a second attempt, which would ultimately become his 100 Cupboards series.

 Wilson began teaching at New Saint Andrews College as an adjunct professor in 2001.
 In 2005, he was named a Fellow of Literature at the college.
 The same year, Wilson announced in Books & Culture magazine that he had made a near-duplicate of the Shroud of Turin image by exposing dark linen to the sun for ten days under a sheet of glass on which a positive mask had been painted, and in doing so, "caused some uproar in the Shroud of Turin world."

 Wilson was the managing editor for Credenda/Agenda magazine.
 He is a Teacher at Christ Church in Moscow, Idaho.

 Wilson is married.
 He and his wife Heather have five children.

 In 2017, Wilson underwent surgery to remove a brain tumor.

 In October 2020, Wilson's church, Christ Church, organized protests against a COVID-19 related mask mandate.
 Wilson was charged with various misdemeanors following an episode where he allegedly plastered public property with stickers that compared the town of Moscow to the Soviet Union.
 He called the town's actions an abuse of power.
 The case was still pending as of May 2022.